Yes, We Do That

 Marketing is everything you do to promote your business; from the second you dream about it through the time you actually have customers buy your products and services.
 It encompasses all aspects from naming and branding your company through the ways you present your value proposition to your target audience.
-Peter Drucker, the acknowledged leading management thinker of the 20th century, said that marketing and innovation were the 1st concern of all businesses, more important than anything else - including finances.
+Peter Drucker, the acknowledged leading management authority of the 20th century, said that marketing and innovation were the 1st concern of all businesses, more important then anything else including finances.

-Good marketing is not an expense but rather an investment because it will pay you back.
+Good marketing and sales support is not an expense but rather an indispensable investment.
 Most successful companies, even ones that had a unique market position at the start, eventually have to differentiate themselves from the competition.
-The only way to do this in both the short term and long run is marketing.
+The only way to do this in both the short and long run is marketing.